ppy/osu-wiki/news/2020-28-11-mappers-report-september-october.md

 And don't forget.
 Should you have any interesting contests planned or know about, let us know!
 We would love to give them more attention in our news post!

-### PDC2020

-Good news!
-The classic **Pending Cup** mapping contest is back for another round and currently accepting submissions!
-Time is tight though, as the current deadline for submission is **November 8th**.
-If you were thinking of entering but forgot to submit, take this as a reminder to do so - and if this is your first time hearing about it, maybe try it out and see how it goes!
-The Pending Cup has always been a source of awesome maps each year, and we expect this year will be no different.
-So even if you don't want to enter, be sure to stay tuned to see who comes out on top!
-You can find detailed information about PDC 2020 in its [dedicated forum thread](https://osu.ppy.sh/community/forums/topics/1155108).

 ### Monthly Beatmapping Contest

 The Monthly Beatmapping Contest series is continuing as strongly as ever, albeit with some changes, but also with some awesome results to share!
 Starting with MBC \#8, the contest has changed to a judge-based format.
 Where before screeners would pick maps for the community to vote on, now screeners function the same but the final vote comes down to a panel of judges with detailed impressions and scoring.
 For MBC \#9 the formula was further mixed up by making the contest have a **theme** instead of a **restriction**.
 With these changes, we get to see an ever-evolving regular contest format to stay excited about!

 For MBC \#8 the restriction was that sliders could not be used, and [Mao](https://osu.ppy.sh/users/2204515)'s entry of [Silentroom - NULCTRL](https://osu.ppy.sh/beatmapsets/1266008#osu/2631203) with its excellent use of circles, **circle size 7**, and screen-usage based patterning won over the judge's hearts.
 He has now earned enough points in MBC for a tier 2 profile badge, and is all that much closer to attaining the coveted title of elite mapper!
 Well deserved!

-In MBC \#9 the theme was that every object must overlap visible with another one.
+In MBC \#9 the theme was that every object must overlap with another one.
 With its results mapper [xbopost](https://osu.ppy.sh/users/6842421) came in first place with his entry of [PUP - See You At Your Funeral](https://osu.ppy.sh/beatmapsets/1289138#osu/2676185) which took the theme well to heart and built a unique and interesting map and gameplay experience that you should be sure to check out!
 That's not all though, as this is xboposts' **third** time coming in first place in MBC and they have now earned the esteemed title of **Elite Mapper**!

 It's certainly well deserved, with each of their entries providing well built and interesting experiences that make excellent use of the challenges MBC provides.
 They are certainly a mapper to keep up with in the future as well!

+The MBC \#9 was also the last one in the year 2020.
+The contest will take a little break now, but fear not!
+We are sure that the 10th won't take long once we are in 2021.
+So stay tuned and make sure to keep your eyes open for the news post!

 ### osu!
 Beatmapping World Championship 2020